 Take an extra moment to talk about something beautiful you saw or something funny you heard.
-You can also have a phone call where you both go on a walk.
+You can also have a phone call where you both go for a walk.

 This is where the Care Personally aspect of Radical Candor is crucial.
-Take time to nurture your relationships with each member of your team so you know how to effectively engage with them and vice versa.
+Take time to nurture your relationships with each team member so you know how to engage with them effectively and vice versa.